Florida Lawmakers Approve Year-Round Daylight Saving Time - Slashdot

 Causes lots of lost productivity: TRUE

-Causes a nightmare for people with slee
+Causes a nightmare for people with sleep disorders: TRUE

 I'm for staying with Standard Time year round.
 The sun should be at its highest at noon, not 1:00.
 12:00 noon should be sun on the meridian, more or less - it depends on how far east or west you are from the center of your timezone.